-Applicant addresses the applicable Goals on pages 90-92 of the application (Exhibit 1).
-Below are Staff's and Applicant's responses to OAR Chapter 660 Division 15: Statewide Planning Goals and Guidelines.
+Applicant addresses the applicable Goals on pages 90-92 of the application (Exhibit 2).
+Based on Applicant statements regarding compliance with OAR Chapter 660 Division 15: Statewide Planning Goals and Guidelines, and the staff analysis below, staff concludes the applications are consistent with the Statewide Planning Goals and CCZO 1502.1.